ChrisZieba/dodgercms/README.md

 [![DodgerCMS](http://i.imgur.com/EmVj8OL.png)](http://dodgercms.com/)

 [![Build Status](https://travis-ci.org/ChrisZieba/dodgercms.svg)](https://travis-ci.org/ChrisZieba/dodgercms)

-A static markdown CMS built ontop of S3.

-DodgerCMS is an alternative to heavy content management systems.
-No databases, deployments, or updates - just focus on writing your content (in markdown).
-Everything is stored in s3 and can be edited via the cloud manager which hosted in your own bucket.
+DodgerCMS is a static markdown CMS built on top of Amazon S3.
+It is a clean and simple alternative to heavy content management systems.
+There are no databases to manage, deployments to monitor, or massive configuration files.
+Just focus on writing your content and the results are live immediatly.

 # Features